- Traveling with GEEO

 This morning, we leave beautiful Borgarfjörður behind to travel down the coast, driving through the beautiful and majestic eastern fjords.
 We will stop for a view of the Vatnajökull Glacier, the largest ice cap in Europe, which covers over 8% of Iceland.
 There are multiple volcanoes underneath the glacier as well as over 30 outlet glaciers that stem from Vatnajökull.
 Our final destination today is the fishing town of Höfn, which is known as the lobster capital of Iceland.
 Approximate travel time: 4 hrs by private vehicle

 After breakfast, we visit Reynisfjara Beach, just outside of Vík.
 In 1991, Islands, a U.S. magazine, counted this beach as one of the 10 most beautiful beaches on Earth.
 Its stretch of black basalt sand, one of the wettest places in Iceland, and the ominous rock formations offshore make for stunning photos.
 The cliffs west of the beach are home to many seabirds, most notably puffins that burrow into the shallow soils during the nesting season.
 Take some time to watch the foaming white waves crash over the black sand (but don’t get too close as the waves here can be extremely powerful), explore the shallow cave if weather and time permits, and get a photo of the basalt sea stacks.
 Then we visit Seljalandsfoss, a 60 m (196 ft) tall waterfall.
 Behind the flow of water is a path, allowing visitors to peek behind the curtain of water cascading over the rocks above.
 From there, we travel along Iceland's famous Golden Circle.
 The Golden Circle takes in three popular attractions all within 100 km of the capital: Gullfoss, Geysir, and Þingvellir.
-Our first stop in the circle is Gullfoss, another amazing waterfall!
+Our first stop in the circle is Gullfoss, another amazing waterfall.
 This massive waterfall cascades over three “steps” before spilling into a large crevice.
 Fed by a glacier lake, the water passing through the falls can be dark gray, depending on how much sediment gets pushed through the river.
 You will then see a variety of geothermal pools and the erupting hot spring Strokkur.
 Geysir is one of the oldest geysers recorded in the world but is most often dormant.
-Strokkur, however, erupts a spray of boiling hot water straight into the air about every 10 minutes.
-We will then stop at Þingvellir (or "Thingvellir") National Park to see the faults created by North American and Eurasian tectonic plates shifting apart.
+Strokkur, however, erupts a spray of boiling hot water straight into the air about every ten minutes.
+We will then stop at Þingvellir (or "Thingvellir") National Park, a UNESCO World Heritage site, to see the faults created by North American and Eurasian tectonic plates shifting apart.
 The Oxara River cuts through the largest rift in the valley, Almannagja, and leads to the Oxarafoss Waterfall.
-Iceland’s Parliament was also established in the area in 930 AD, and the park was later created to protect the remains of the open-air assembly grounds.
+Iceland’s Parliament was also established in the area in AD 930, and the park was later created to protect the remains of the open-air assembly grounds.
 One of the most-visited sights in Iceland, the park is an excellent spot for camping, hiking, and SCUBA diving between the tectonic plates.
 In the early evening, we arrive in Reykjavík for a final night in the bustling capital city.
 Approximate travel time: 4.5 hrs by private vehicle

 Our program ends in Reykjavík this morning.
 We recommend spending at least an extra day exploring Reykjavík before or after this trip.
 Want more adventure?
 Book two or more GEEO trips in the same year and receive a discount!
 GEEO will give you 10% off of the lesser value program(s) (up to 3 programs).
 If you don’t see a program that interests you that pairs with this trip but still would like to extend your time abroad, let us know.
 We will work with you to find a non-teacher trip from our tour operator’s much larger catalog.
 Even better, if you are an educator we can still offer you a discounted price on the trip you choose!